-

 Presentation

-The Digital Journalism course explores digital narratives as they are designed, produced and consumed in various electronic and virtual formats.
-Given that this area is expansive and will continue to generate new immersive experiences, stories and technologies, the course will focus on the foundations for understanding the new transmedia environments and will explore in greater detail the best practices for creating narratives with data, one of today's major trends.
+The Digital Journalism course explores digital narratives as they are designed, produced, and consumed in various electronic and virtual formats.
+Given that this field is expanding and will continue to generate new immersive experiences, stories, and technologies, the course will focus on the foundations for understanding new transmedia environments and will explore in greater detail best practices for creating data-driven narratives, one of today's major trends.
 What are the essential elements of a data-driven story?
 What tools and techniques can be used to produce these new narratives?
-The fundamental principles of data analysis and visual presentation, the various types of graphics and when to use them will be covered.
+The fundamental principles of data analysis and its visual presentation will be covered, as well as the various types of charts and their use.
 Students will not only learn about various visualization tools for the web, but will also have the opportunity to create interactive narrative visualizations with Flourish.

 -